Working in Bangalore?

 Learning to Read between the Lines

-India is a multi-faceted country with a very diverse society, which makes it difficult to give general advice about working in India, let alone Bangalore in particular.
+India is a complex country with a very diverse society, which makes it difficult to give general advice about working in India, let alone Bangalore in particular.
 There are, however, a couple of common mistakes made by expats in India.
 Fortunately, some pitfalls are easily avoided if you are aware of them.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.